assignments-for-discussion/battery-inventory-in-c-pbpriyadarshan/README.md

 ## Evaluation Criteria

 - Readability: including variable names, code-flow, useage of comments only when necessary
+- Improvements to existing code and tests
-- Specification: including boundary conditions and add new tests
+- Precision: adding new tests (such as boundary conditions)